 High Availability Network Setup

 A WAN failover (sometimes termed a 4g failover) is suitable for use when a business has one or more networks which require as little interruption as possible.
-This feature is available with Network Setup from Key Communications.
+This feature is available with Network Setup from Key Technologies.

 A business may have both a primary and secondary internet connection.
 This generally uses one traditional copper line or NBN service and a secondary 3g or 4g dongle as a failover, though just about any second internet connection can be used.
 This secondary (failover) connection comes into use when the first goes down.
 For example, a business could have a prepaid 4g modem with no ongoing costs plugged into the router on standby mode.
 Thus, if the primary link goes down the router is triggered to bring up the backup connection.
 This can take up to 10 seconds, so there may be a brief interruption, but far less than what could alternatively occur.
 If you would like even less downtime than this, then you may want to ask us about WAN load-balancing routers.